 Don’t let a fear of seasickness keep you away!
 For all but the most sensitive, seasickness is rarely a problem in this area.
-Because we are close to the islands most of the time, the seas tend to be gentle.
-Our crossing to and from the southern archipelago can be exposed to choppy conditions, so bring medication if you get seasick or are unsure.
+Because you are close to the islands most of the time, the seas tend to be gentle.
+Your crossing to and from the southern archipelago can be exposed to choppy conditions, so bring medication if you get seasick or are unsure.
 You may find that you do not need it after a couple days once you have your “sea legs.”
-Read our suggestions for coping with seasickness at www.cheesemans.com/seasickness and contact us if you have any concerns.
+Read our suggestions for coping with seasickness and contact us if you have any concerns.

 Request Trip Information

 "Scott was amazing as usual!!!
 Will join any trip he does.
 He just goes above and beyond!!!
 Macs and Glen added a lot to the trip!
 They are very